How Does a Fuel Pump Work?

 A mechanical fuel pump is powered by the camshaft.
 As the shaft turns, a cam passes under a pivoted lever and forces it up at one end.
 The other end of the lever goes down and takes the diaphragm with it.
 When the lever goes down, it creates suction that draws the fuel through the fuel pipe and into the pump.
 The diaphragm can move up only by expelling gas from the chamber.
 The gas cannot go back through the first one-way valve, so it goes out through another one leading to the carburetor.
 An electric fuel pump has the same diaphragm-lever arrangement, but instead of the camshaft, a solenoid (an electromagnetic switch) provides the pull on the diaphragm.
 The solenoid attracts an iron rod that pulls the diaphragm down, drawing gas into the chamber.
-We at Preferred Auto Centre know exactly how your fuel pump works, and if you are in Newbury Park, CA, Calabasas, CA, or Westlake Village, CA or nearby, can take care of all your auto repair needs.
+We at Preferred Auto Centre know exactly how your fuel pump works, and if you are in Newbury Park, CA, Calabasas, CA, Westlake Village, CA, or nearby, we can take care of all your auto repair needs.

 The following are some symptoms of a faulty fuel pump:

-Whining noise from the fuel tank - If you hear a screeching or whining noise coming from the fuel tank while the car is running, there may not be enough fuel, a damaged pump, or a contaminant in the system.
+Whining noise from the fuel tank - If you hear a screeching or whining noise coming from the fuel tank while the car is running, there may not be enough fuel, or you might have a damaged pump or a contaminant in the system.

 Difficulty starting - Because fuel pumps constantly run whenever the ignition is turned on, they can eventually wear out and weaken over time.
-A weak fuel pump may still pump fuel, but the vehicle may experience difficulty starting from the lack of pressure.
-A weakened fuel pump can cause the vehicle to take more cranks to start than normal, and in more serious cases may even cause the vehicle to require multiple turns of the key before it will start.
+A weak fuel pump may still pump fuel, but the vehicle may have trouble starting from the lack of pressure.
+A weakened fuel pump can cause the vehicle to take more cranks to start than normal, and in more serious cases, it might even cause the vehicle to require multiple turns of the key before it will start.

 Stalling at high temperatures - Stalling with a combination of a high internal temperature in your vehicle usually means there is a problem with your fuel pump's motor.

-Car surging - Irregular resistance inside the fuel pump motor may cause vehicle surging, and indicates a fuel pump in need of repair.
+Car surging - Irregular resistance inside the fuel pump motor may cause vehicle surging and indicates a fuel pump in need of repair.
 Surging feels like the gas pedal has been used.
 However, it occurs at a random, consistent speed.
 If this happens often, it may be because of problems within the fuel pump.

-Low gas mileage - A valve inside the fuel pump may not be opening, causing more fuel than necessary to pour into the engine system which could cause you to fill your vehicle with fuel more often than usual.
-Low gas mileage can also mean other issues with your vehicle, and we at Preferred Auto Centre can figure out exactly what the issue with your vehicle is.
+Low gas mileage - A valve inside the fuel pump may not be opening, causing more fuel than necessary to pour into the engine system, which could cause you to fill your vehicle with fuel more often than usual.
+Low gas mileage can also indicate other issues with your vehicle, and we at Preferred Auto Centre can figure out exactly what the issue with your vehicle is.

 The car will not start - If the fuel pump fails completely, the vehicle will refuse to start.
 The engine will still crank when the key is turned, but it will be unable to start due to the lack of fuel.
-A no-start situation can also be caused by a variety of other issues, so having the vehicle properly diagnosed is highly recommended.
+A no-start situation can also be caused by a variety of other issues.
+So, having the vehicle properly diagnosed is highly recommended.

 We at Preferred Auto Centre in Thousand Oaks are experts in all things auto repair.
-We've been fixing cars since 1984 and our service advisor team has decades of combined experience.
+We've been fixing cars since 1984, and our service advisor team has decades of combined experience.
 We can examine your vehicle bumper to bumper and provide a multitude of services, like Auto Repair and auto Brake Repair.
-Here's why we should be your local auto repair shop:

-To schedule an appointment with Preferred Auto Centre in Thousand Oaks, give us a call at 805-373-1223 or schedule an appointment online at https://autorepairwestlakevillage.com.
+To schedule an appointment with Preferred Auto Centre in Thousand Oaks, give us a call at 805-373-1223 or schedule an appointment online at https://autorepairwestlakevillage.com/.
 Preferred Auto Centre: Quality you Can Trust, at a Fair Price!.